DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/06. Variables and Constants/README.md

 * Floating point: `float`
 * Double floating point: `double`

 The `const` keyword specifies that a variable's value is constant and tells the compiler to prevent the programmer from modifying it.
-A constant varialbe can be declared in C++ as follows: `const data_type variable_name {initial_value}`.
+A constant variable can be declared in C++ as follows: `const data_type variable_name {initial_value}`.